-Liquidity risk is the risk that the Bank is unable to meet its on and off balance sheet obligations when they fall due without incurring significant costs.
+Liquidity risk is the risk that the Bank is unable to meet it's on and off balance sheet obligations when they fall due without incurring significant costs.
 Liquidity risk is highly dependent on the Bank's balance sheet characteristics such as the maturity profile of the assets and liabilities, the quality of its liquidity buffer, broader market conditions and access to sufficient market funding.

 Outflows include payments made to affiliates and Value Added Resellers, on the origination of lease contracts, cash requirements from contractual commitments, inter-bank deposits being withdrawn or other cash outflows, such as significant operating expenditure or debt maturities.
-Such outflows would deplete available cash resource.